The Wrapbook Team

 Project Cap: None

-Eligible production types for the tax credit in Virginia are commercials, documentaries, feature films, pilots, scripted television, and video games.
-To qualify for the film industry tax incentives, at least 50% of the principal photography must be in Virginia.
+Eligible production types for the Virginia film tax credit are commercials, documentaries, feature films, pilots, scripted television, and video games.
+To qualify for these film industry tax incentives, at least 50% of principal photography must be in Virginia.

-Qualified expenditure for production incentives includes expenses made in Virginia in the form of services or products, including leased products.
+Qualified expenditures for production incentives include expenses made in Virginia in the form of services or products, including leased products.

 47. Washington